 Because the red chile sauce is made from scratch, there are several ingredients.
 Once you get the sauce out of the way, though, you’ll simply braise the chicken thighs and assemble your tacos.

-For this chicken birria, I didn’t want something very spicy.
-I used dried red Anaheim chiles, also known as California chiles.
+For this chicken birria, I didn’t want something super spicy.
+I used a large handful of dried red Anaheim chiles, also known as California chiles.
+They smell sweet and fruity-ish.
+I’ve also used three Ancho chiles for a smoky flavor and only three small Chiles de Arbol since they’re pretty spicy.

 Anaheim chiles aren’t spicy at all.
 To me, I feel like they’re like green bell peppers.
-It’s possible that they could even be the same peppers in cans of mild diced green chiles.
+They’re usually the same peppers in cans of mild diced green chiles.

 I tried to add a little more heat by using the El Pato sauce.
 Although this sauce is spicy alone, it didn’t really turn out to give much heat when mixed in with the birria sauce.